Skip to content

 2. Conducting primary research

 With primary research we want to understand how our key audiences think about your organisation.
-Conduct 5 interviews with each audience type (eg, media, funders, policymakers, employees, senior management/ board).
+Conduct minimum 5 interviews with each audience type (eg, media, funders, policymakers, employees, senior management/ board).

 Questions should be both absolute (ie, what do they think of you) and relative (ie, what do they think of you compared to your competitors).
 You may want to test the findings of the landscape research, or do some preliminary message testing.
 You’ll definitely want to identify conflicts between internal and external audiences.